Guide to Flying Drones Safely

 - Do keep a safety zone around the drone when taking off and landing.
 If there are people around these areas, such as spectators, make sure that you inform them in advance.

 - Do pre-flight test power the drone and test before flying.
-Turn on the drone, the controller, transmitter, smartphone app, and then hover the aircraft to determine if it is able to fly safely and reliably.
-In addition, perform a post flight inspection to find out if there are any damages to any of the drone components.
+Turn on the drone, the controller, the transmitter, a smartphone app, and then hover the aircraft to determine if it is able to fly safely and reliably.
+In addition, perform a post-flight inspection to find out if there are any damages to any of the drone components.

-- Do plan for emergencies and ensure that even when you lose control of the device, the drone will not injure people, cause accidents or damage property.
-Communication or view signals can fail and you need to know what do when this happens.
+- Do plan for emergencies and ensure that even when you lose control of the device, the drone will not injure people, cause accidents, or damage property.
+Communication or view signals can fail and you need to know what to do when this happens.
 One way is to set and enable the emergency autopilot option.
-The return to home feature enables the drone to safely return to a set home point in case of a malfunction such as loss of communication, system or component failure.
+The return-to-home feature enables the drone to safely return to a set home point in case of a malfunction such as loss of communication, or system, or component failure.

 - Do fly the drone within line of sight.
-When the drone is visible at all times, you will have more control and ability to ramming into objects or causing accidents.
-However, avoid flying in the direction that requires you to look directly into the sun since this may affect the visibility.
+When the drone is visible at all times, you will have more control and the ability to ram into objects or cause accidents.
+However, avoid flying in a direction that requires you to look directly into the sun since this may affect visibility.

 - Do turn off the propellers of a drone that is crashing into the ground to minimize the damage to the parts or injury in case it falls on someone.
 However, it will depend on the type of fault and how much control you have over the malfunctioning aircraft.

 - Do check the motors and propellers and confirm that they can still spin freely before flying again after a crash.
-Even when there are no damages, there may be tiny bits of stones, dirt and other debris that get into the drone during the crash.
+Even when there is no damage, tiny bits of stones, dirt, and other debris may get into the drone during the crash.
 These can lodge in the motors or moving parts and cause them to jam and damage other components or systems such as the electronic speed controller (ESC) due to the excess current.